-In every space, there are those services that you might skip when you’re cleaning.
-I do it too and it’s no big deal.
-You don’t need to touch them most of the time.
-However, once a year, it’s good to think about them.
-This would be anything like the top of artwork, picture frames, or your doorframes.
-If you take your finger and run it across your doorframe, I can assure you it’s going to come up quite dusty.
-So to take care of them use a microfiber cloth dampened with a little bit of all-purpose cleaner, just so it’s got that extra attraction that can really pick up dust, and give it a quick wipe and you’re done.
+In every space, there are those little crevices that you skip over when you’re doing a regular cleaning.
+I do it too, it’s not a big deal!
+However, once a year during spring cleaning it’s a good time to think about these little spaces.
+I’m specifically talking about things like the top of artwork, underneath the microwave, or the top of doorframes.
+I can assure you, if you take your finger and run it across the top of a doorframe, it’s going to come back with some dust!
+Get out your ladder, or get down to eye level, and take care of these areas using a microfiber cloth dampened with a little bit of all-purpose cleaner.
+Give them a quick wipe and you’re done!

-Now, this is an area we rarely think about cleaning.
-If we consider our soft surfaces for a moment (pillows, cushions, blankets, upholstery) we can see that they are dirty.
-You sit on them.
-Your dead skin cells get brushed off and absorbed right into those soft surfaces, along with dust, dirt, debris and pet dander.
-Soft surfaces are like sponges.
-So we need to clean them.
+If we consider our soft surfaces for a moment—pillows, cushions, blankets, upholstery—we know they get a lot of use and get really dirty.
+You sit on them, your dead skin cells get brushed off and absorbed right into them.
+These things are full of dust, dirt, debris and pet dander.

-Start off by checking the fabric care label of your soft surface.
-A lot of them are machine washable.
-Make sure that you wash them according to care instructions.
+Start off by checking the fabric care label.
+A lot of these items are machine washable, but make sure you wash them according to the care instructions.
 The next thing you can do is sprinkle baking soda on any soft surfaces that you can’t machine wash.
 This will help break down odors and bring dirt to the surface.
-30 minutes later you can easily vacuum it up.
-Just remember to use a brush attachment.
+Let it site for 30 minutes then simply vacuum it up using a brush attachment.
 You can also take soft surfaces into the dry cleaner if you can’t otherwise treat them.
-They can take care of that for you quite easily.
-Additionally you can bring in somebody who does carpet cleaning and they will handle carpet and other soft surface cleaning for you.